Who runs it?

 It is easy to become a member – email Wendy who will send you details.

 Many facilities in the Hall are past their best.
 The kitchen and toilets, upgraded in the 60’s and barely touched since (except for cleaning!) are particularly in need of renovation, and the heating system is inefficient and expensive to run.
 Kilgallioch Community Benefit Fund paid for an architect to carry out an Options Appraisal as to how we should go about preparing the Hall for the future, and a public meeting was held to ask the Community what they wanted to see in the Hall in the future.
 The Board presented the community with 4 options:

 - Leave the whole structure as is but refurbish the interior

 - Keep the main hall & refurbish, but demolish and rebuild the back of the building

 - Knock down the whole thing and build new facility from scratch

 - Leave the hall as it is, mend and make do

 70% of the community and 100% of the Board were in favour of Option 2.
-More detailed plans are currently being drawn up to begin the process.
-The cost of this project is estimated to be around £900K.
-The Board will apply to the Windfarm Benefit Funds to which the village are entitled to pay for this project.
-The aim is to create an amazing and modern community resource, fit for purpose now and in the future, to ensure that Kirkcowan Hall remains a resource to be proud of for generations to come.
+More detailed plans were being drawn up to begin the process.
+The cost of this project were estimated to be around £900K.
+The Board will apply to the Windfarm Benefit Funds to which the village are entitled, to pay for this project.
+The aim is to create an amazing and modern community facility, fit for purpose now and in the future, to ensure that Kirkcowan Hall is a resource to be proud of for generations to come.